 Failure to comply with the safety measure will be considered a breach of Czech Airlines/Smartwings Conditions of Carriage.
 As a result, the passenger in breach of the Conditions may be excluded from transport.

 Therefore, we ask that you bring your own protective gear in the form of disposable face masks, respirators, home-made cotton face masks or scarves and shawls.
+The face shield is not accepted as a stand-alone protective gear (i.e., without use in combination with any of the above).
 Our crew members will also use protective airways and hand gear.

 Flying from/to Prague?
 Review the protective measures applied within the premises of Prague Airport.

 Your safety is our priority.

 Please note that the general procedures of security checkpoints may have been adjusted.
 We recommend arriving at airports ahead of time.
 There are also restrictions governing the provision of certain services.
 Airport lounges, restaurants, shops and other facilities may thus be temporarily closed.